 Cheapest and Most Expensive Times To Visit Honolulu

-The most expensive time to visit Honolulu is during peak vacation seasons and holidays, when demand for flights and hotels across Oahu is at its highest.
+The most expensive times to visit Honolulu are during peak vacation seasons, major holidays, and cultural festivals—when demand for flights and hotels across O‘ahu is at its highest.

 Winter Holidays (Mid-December to Early January)

-Christmas and New Year’s are the busiest and priciest times in Honolulu.
+- Christmas and New Year’s are the busiest and priciest weeks of the year in Honolulu.

-- Hotels in Waikiki and beachfront resorts charge premium rates.
+- Hotels in Waikīkī and beachfront resorts charge premium holiday rates.

-- Flights to Honolulu International Airport are at their most expensive.
+- Flights into Honolulu International Airport reach their highest prices of the year.

 Summer (June to August)